techno-wizard7/WeatherMachine/README.md

  and run

  `flask run --0.0.0.0` to start the webservice or `python WeatherMachine.py` to run the service on device

-[//]: # (### Important: running the webservice locally will not be able to get Device Location for Local Weather for any device on the local network.
-It can only be accessed from outside a local network or using the on-device function)
+### Important: using the webservice will not be able to get Device Location for Local Weather with many privacy setting.
+Please turn them off or use a different browser